Relax and Book Now. Full Refund if Cancellations due to Government restrictions.

 To date there have been very few cases of infection etc in Bath.
 In fact it is one of the least infected areas in England.
 Fingers crossed this continues.

-Bath is now open for business following the Government guidelines.
-The Council has given permission for the cafes and restaurants to have more tables and chairs outside so there is quite a continental atmosphere.
-All the local pubs are open…best to book but most are very jolly and it is as far as possible, business as usual.
+Bath will be open for business following the Government guidelines at the end of March.
+The Council has given permission for the cafes and restaurants to have more tables and chairs outside so there should be quite a continental atmosphere.
+The local pubs will open for outside dining…best to book but most are very jolly and it is as far as possible, business as usual.

 The situation changes daily but best to look on www.visitbath.co.uk for uptodate info.